 Once the draft grant agreement is approved in GEMS, it is converted into a final grant agreement.
-The assigned OTS Program Coordinator e-mails a copy to the Primary contact and authorizing official listed on the agreement with completion instructions.
-The official will also receive a GEMS User Authority form (see Authorizing Officials in the Subrecipient Responsibilities section) to designate individuals who can represent the agency for grant activities.
-The Authorizing Official, Grant Director, and the Fiscal Official will all sign the grant and the designation form and mail the original copy to OTS.
+The assigned OTS Program Coordinator e-mails a copy to the grant contact listed on the agreement with completion instructions.
+The contact will also receive a GEMS User Authority form (see Authorizing Officials in the Sub recipient Responsibilities section) to designate individuals who can represent the agency for grant activities.
+The Authorizing Official, Grant Director, and the Fiscal Official will all electronically sign the grant and the designation form.
 If the agreement requires governing body approval, the agency should notify the OTS of the timetable for that process.

-If the agency requires an original OTS signature on the grant agreement or multiple copies are required, print the appropriate number of copies (including 1 for OTS).
+The agency will receive notification when the grant is active and can be viewed and downloaded from GEMS.
+If the agency requires a wet signature from OTS on the grant agreement or multiple copies are required, print the appropriate number of copies.
 The subrecipient's authorized representatives must sign all copies.
-Once the agreement is returned to the OTS, all copies are signed by the appropriate OTS authority.
-The agency will then receive notification that the grant is active and can be viewed and downloaded from GEMS.
-If applicable the requested originals will be returned to the agency.
+Once the agreement is sent to the OTS, all copies are signed by the appropriate OTS authority.
+The requested originals will be returned to the agency.

-The signatures of the authorized representatives indicate that the subrecipient agrees to comply with the requirements outlined in the grant agreement.
-The subrecipient may not proceed with any expenditure associated with the grant until the authorizing Official receives notification from the OTS and effective after the grant start date.
+The signatures of the authorized representatives indicate that the sub recipient agrees to comply with the requirements outlined in the grant agreement.
+The sub recipient may not proceed with any expenditure associated with the grant until the authorizing Official receives notification from OTS and effective after the grant start date.